promanenko/gigaspaces-sbp-jekyll/modeling-your-data.markdown

 Once you have identified the size and expected growth of your data, you can start thinking about partitioning it; however, there's more to consider before doing that.

-2. What are my application's use cases?
+Question 2.
+What are my application's use cases?
 While you might be used to model your data by the logical relationship of your data items, in the case of distributed data, you need to think differently.
 The rule of thumb here is to avoid cross cluster relationships as much as possible, since they will lead to cross cluster queries and updates which are usually much less scalable and fast than their local counterparts.

 Thinking in terms of traditional relationships ("one to one", "one to many" and "many to many"), is deceiving with distributed data.
 The first question to ask is: How many different associations does each entity have?